charlottekyng/usb-modules-v2/README.md

 ### Setting up sample sheets

 1. Sample sheet (required, default: `samples.txt`), consisting of a single column of sample names.
+This sample sheet is used for all single-sample operations, such as alignment, QC metrics, single-sample variant calling.
     ```
     SAMPLE1T
     SAMPLE1N